 However, when we bring up the topic of being “prepared” for such a disaster, many of us immediately think of our personal or family situation, but not the for emergency preparedness in regards to our business.

 Personally, I have been a Scoutmaster off and on for years, and not only do I try to teach my boys to live the Scout Moto: “Be Prepared”, but even I oftentimes forget the little things.
 Just the other day we went on a campout and forgot a can opener, and after a less than robust dinner around the campfire, I went home and bought a couple extra ‘non-electric’ can openers in case of a disaster.

 This ‘preparation’ at home with even the basics and having a manual can opener, needs to extend to our businesses.
 What would we do if we lost all of our accounting records, equipment or inventory?
 How quickly could we get our business back up and running in the event of an emergency?
 These types of issues could certainly be more devastating than not having a can opener.

 In response to this significant issue for business owners, the Small Business Administration created “A Disaster Planning Guide for Small Business Owners” to help small business owners prepare themselves and their businesses for the unexpected.
-There are obviously all sorts of disasters that can affect our business, even including terrorism or vandalism, however, the in the SBA’s suggested we at least consider five types of major disasters: Wildfires, Tornados, Hurricanes, Floods, and Earthquakes while we better prepare our businesses for a potential disaster.
+There are obviously all sorts of disasters that can affect our business, even including terrorism or vandalism, however, the SBA’s suggested we at least consider five types of major disasters: Wildfires, Tornados, Hurricanes, Floods, and Earthquakes while we better prepare our businesses for a potential disaster.

 Here is a checklist to get you started from my own experience and research, as well as some from the SBA Guide:

 - Start with a checklist that you can review with your Management team and even if you are a sole-proprietor, have a plan in your files that you review regularly.
 Consider what natural disaster is most likely to hit you in your geographic area and what may be the greatest priorities on the list.